SkillsUnion/tamkeen-software/docs/0-foundations/cli-git/github.md

 ## Learning Objectives

-1. GitHub is a code-hosting website that hosts Git repos for individuals or teams to review and collaborate on
+1. Know what Github is and what is used for
 2. Know how to fork a repo on GitHub
 3. Know how to clone a repo from GitHub
 4. Know how to push changes to GitHub